Augustin Fosu: Editorial and Advisory Roles

-Fosu serves as Editor-in-Chief of the Journal of African Trade and Managing Editor of the Journal of African Economies.
-He has been a member of the editorial boards of numerous leading journals, including the European Journal of Development Research, Journal of Development Studies, Oxford Development Studies, World Bank Economic Review, and World Development.
+Fosu has served in several editorial and advisory capacities within the fields of development economics and public policy.
+Since 2013, he has been Editor-in-Chief of the Journal of African Trade and Managing Editor of the Journal of African Economies since 2002.
+He has also assumed membership of the editorial boards of numerous leading journals, including the Economics of Governance, European Journal of Development Research, Journal of Development Studies, Oxford Development Studies, World Bank Economic Review, and World Development.'
 He has also played key advisory roles at both international and national levels.
-In 2021, he was appointed by the UN Secretary-General to the Committee of Experts on Public Administration.
-In Ghana, he has served on the Eminent Panel on Ghana Priorities: Eminent Panel | Copenhagen Consensus, as well as on the President’s Economic Advisory Council (2012) and the Fiscal Responsibility Advisory Council (2019-2020).
-Since 2019, he has been invited every year by the Committee for the Prize in Economic Sciences in Memory of Alfred Nobel, the Royal Swedish Academy of Sciences, to nominate candidates for the Prize.
+In 2021, he was appointed by the UN Secretary-General to the Committee of Experts on Public Administration.Since 2019, he has been invited annually by the Committee for the Prize in Economic Sciences in Memory of Alfred Nobel, the Royal Swedish Academy of Sciences, to nominate candidates for the Prize.

+In Ghana, he has, inter alia, served on the President's Economic Advisory Council (2012), the Fiscal Responsibility Advisory Council (2019–2020), and the Eminent Panel for Ghana Priorities of the Copenhagen Consensus Center.